fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/mining.md

 {% autocrossref %}

-An improved method is the Bitcoin Core `getblocktemplate` RPC.
+An improved method is the Fabcoin Core `getblocktemplate` RPC.
 This provides the mining software with much more information:

-1. The information necessary to construct a coinbase transaction paying the pool or the solo miner's `bitcoind` wallet.
+1. The information necessary to construct a coinbase transaction paying the pool or the solo miner's `fabcoind` wallet.

-2. A complete dump of the transactions `bitcoind` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions, optionally add additional transactions, and optionally remove non-required transactions.
+2. A complete dump of the transactions `fabcoind` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions, optionally add additional transactions, and optionally remove non-required transactions.